- A to Z Index

 - U-M TechTransfer Material Transfer Agreements (MTAs) and other Forms Incoming Material Transfer Agreement (MTA): A U-M researcher is requesting materials from another company (or university) or a U-M researcher requesting materials from a company (or university).Outgoing Material Transfer Agreement (MTA): Obtain materials from U-M, or are a faculty/staff member interested in sending materials out.

 - Request for Sponsored Sub Project/Grant(s) The new form to request new sub Project/Grants (P/Gs).
-Sponsored Programs, in partnership with Information Technology Services (ITS) and the RAAC Process Committee, have created this new form: Request for Sponsored Sub Project/Grant(s) along with the following tools to assist with using the new processes: My LINC Training documents (these include the basic steps for creating or approving a Budget Reallocation in M-Pathways -- including alternate approver instructions) Unit Liaison Presentation FAQs Process Flow Diagrams http://www.finance.umich.edu/forms
+Sponsored Programs, in partnership with Information Technology Services (ITS) and the RAAC Process Committee, have created this new form: Request for Sponsored Sub Project/Grant(s) along with the following tools to assist with using the new processes: My LINC Training documents (these include the basic steps for creating or approving a Budget Reallocation in M-Pathways -- including alternate approver instructions) Unit Liaison Presentation FAQs and Process Flow Diagrams http://www.finance.umich.edu/programs/forms

 - Sponsored Awards Web (SAW) Database